 - Smoother cuts.
-Most DIYers equip power miter saws with general-purpose blades suitable for cutting all type of lumber, including framing lumber.
+Most DIYers equip power miter saws with general-purpose blades suitable for cutting all types of lumber, including framing lumber.
 These blades cut fast but they cut roughly.
 A manual backsaw, on the other hand, has fine teeth that are excellent for cutting fine moldings without chipping or roughness.

 - Greater precision.
 Power miter saw often lose their alignment.
 Manual miter boxes and backsaws can cut with greater precision, making them especially good for fine craftwork, such as creating picture frames.

-Using a manual miter box is a fairly intuitive operation, but for best results, follow these tips:
+Using a manual miter box is a fairly intuitive operation, but for best results, follow some expert tips:

 - Don't cut large lumber pieces, such as 2x framing lumber, in a manual miter box.
 The fine teeth on a backsaw will take a long time to cut framing lumber.
 Instead, use an ordinary crosscut hand saw or power circular saw to cut framing lumber.
 Reserve the manual miter box for cutting trim.

 - For cutting crown moldings and other shaped pieces, use a manual miter box with a clamping feature to hold the workpiece steady.
 It is essential that the workpiece is held fast during cutting; if the work moves at all, the miter cut won't be smooth or straight.

 - Backsaws cut on the pull stroke.
 Use light downward pressure as you draw the saw toward you, but release the pressure when returning the saw back to the forward position for the next stroke.